GLOBAL MARKETS-Stocks rise, oil gains as Crimea remains in focus

 Ukrainian region would be subject to intervention.

-But Brent crude rose more than 1 percent to above $107 a
+Brent crude rose more than 1 percent to above $107 a barrel

 Brent remained on track for a fourth weekly loss, however,